 Firesides

-A relaxed evening in someone's home to explore the Bahá'í teachings with anyone curious — coffee, conversation, and real questions.
+A relaxed gathering, often in someone's home, to explore the Bahá'í teachings with anyone curious — a space for conversation and real questions.

 Firesides are explicitly for friends of every background.
 Bring your honest questions.

-A fireside is an old and beloved Bahá'í tradition: a small, informal evening hosted in someone's home where anyone curious about the Bahá'í teachings is welcome to come, listen, ask questions, and stay as long as they wish.
+A fireside is a space where anyone curious about the Bahá'í teachings is welcome to come, listen, ask questions, and learn together.

 What to expect